JohnENoonan/touch-env-loader/README.md

 ```

 ### Callbacks
 Callbacks are available from the docked dat.
-The function `processEnv` will be called on every update to the script or to the input evn file.
+The function `processEnv` will be called on every update to the script or to the input env file.
 You can edit the dat in place and make any changes needed.

 ### JSON Syntax
 Loading a json file supports all types except for arrays.
 In the event of an array it will be processed as a string.
 For example